A complete guide to electric car charging costs in Europe

 Charge per minute countries - France, Portugal, Austria

-Blocking fee - Common in Germany
+Blocking fee - Germany

 Always check the Shell Recharge app for EV charging prices